gideonw/terraform-provider-kong/README.md

     http_if_terminated       = false
 }
 ```
 The api resource maps directly onto the json for the API endpoint in Kong.
-For more information on the parameters [see the Kong Api create documentation](https://getkong.org/docs/0.11.x/admin-api/#api-object).
+For more information on the parameters [see the Kong API create documentation](https://getkong.org/docs/0.11.x/admin-api/#api-object).

 ## Plugins
 ```hcl